learninglab-dev/ll-first-reactLab/walkthrough.md

   </Layout>
 )
 ```
 Now you should see a row of images in the browser.
 By using a modular component and composition, we were able to render multiple elements on our page without rewriting any code.
 Nice.
-Note that we're also using composition with `<Layout />` here too.
-It's a component I've written for you that lays your images out in a grid.
-It's code is over in `Layout.js` if you want to look at it.
+Note that we're also using composition with `<Layout />` here too. `<Layout />` is a component I've written for you that lays your images out in a grid.
+Its code is over in `Layout.js`, if you want to take a look!
 But, of course, composition isn't much good if we can only show multiple copies of the same image.
 We need to be able to customize each instance of our component.
-Enter `props`.
+This is when `props` come in handy.

 ### Props
 `props`, short for properties, are the data we pass to a component when we render it.
 So, if we wanted our images to be different sizes, for example, we could pass a `width` prop, like so: